mattheww/gomill/gomill_docs/competitions.rst

 Stopping competitions
 ^^^^^^^^^^^^^^^^^^^^^

-Unless interrupted, a playoff run will continue until the specified :pl-setting:`number_of_games` have been played for each matchup (indefinitely if :pl--setting:`number_of_games` is unset), or the limit specified by the :option:`--max-games <ringmaster --max-games>` command line option is reached.
+Unless interrupted, a run will continue until either the competition completes or the per-run limit specified by the :option:`--max-games
+<ringmaster --max-games>` command line option is reached.

 Type :kbd:`Ctrl-X` to stop a run.
 The ringmaster will wait for all games in progress to complete, and then exit (the stop request won't be acknowledged on screen until the next game result comes in).

-It's also reasonable to stop a competition with :kbd:`Ctrl-C`; games in progress will be terminated immediately (assuming the engine processes are well-behaved).
+It's also reasonable to stop a run with :kbd:`Ctrl-C`; games in progress will be terminated immediately (assuming the engine processes are well-behaved).
 The partial games will be forgotten; the ringmaster will replay them as necessary if the competition is resumed later.

 You can also stop a competition by running the command line :action:`stop` action from a shell; like :kbd:`Ctrl-X`, this will be acknowledged when the